bodo-ai/Bodo/docs/docs/guides/dataframes/dataframes_intro.md

     To see the benefits of Bodo's parallelism, make sure you are running on a sufficiently large machine or instance with more than one core.
     Try increasing the number of cores if you need better performance.

-* **Avoid loading JIT if possible.**

-    APIs like `map` and `apply` load JIT modules, which can add extra overheads the first time they are called.
-Consider if your custom function application can be rewritten using builtin functions.